StanServaes/ADMM-CBF-Multi-Agent-Motion-Planning/README.md

 # ADMM-CBF-Multi-Agent-Motion-Planning
-This repo contains the source code of the master thesis: Decentralised motion planning for holonomic multi-agent systems using a hybrid ADMM-CBF approach: Application to industrial magnetic levitation platforms
+This repo accompanies the master thesis: Decentralised motion planning for holonomic multi-agent systems using a hybrid ADMM-CBF approach: Application to industrial magnetic levitation platforms.

+## Supplementary Material

+The trajectories of the implementations of the different algorithms can be found in ```/supplementary_material```

+## Source Code

+The source code will be added later.